 I guided the mayor and superintendent to the usual chairs set in the back among those worshipers needing chairs.
-Most of the 250 worshippers take their place standing in rows, shoulder to shoulder, facing Mecca.
+Most of the 250 worshipers take their place standing in rows, shoulder to shoulder, facing Mecca.
 We stand when they stand, sit when they kneel on the floor and remain seated when they bow, head to the floor.
-It is parallel to when I visit a Catholic Church – stand when they stand, sit when they kneel, and sit when they kneel.
+It is parallel to when I visit a Catholic Church – stand when they stand, sit when they kneel.

 Over time, I have worked through my sense of place in worship in the over 150 congregations I have attended of various denominations, languages, nationalities and range of traditions.
 When I worship at the mosque on my own, I join worshipers on the floor, retaining my position when they bow.